0ozen/Blog--/README.md

 # crud--blog
 task 2

-simple blog with react and with many errors because I'm just learning :c
+simple blog with react and with many errors  :c